Section 5(a)(1)

 Real‑World Consequences

 Imagine a warehouse where a forklift’s brakes are worn out.
-If the employer ignores that wear, a simple slip could turn into a fatal crash.
-Even so, section 5(a)(1) forces the employer to identify that brake issue, evaluate the risk, and remedy it before an accident occurs.
+On the flip side, if the employer ignores that wear, a simple slip could turn into a fatal crash.
+Section 5(a)(1) forces the employer to identify that brake issue, evaluate the risk, and remedy it before an accident occurs.
 The stakes are high: lives, lawsuits, and reputation.

 Legal Ramifications